nextbreakpoint/freeimage4java/README.md

     OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

+## Generate JNI wrapper's code

+We use docker for generating wrapper's code.

+Install docker on your system.

+Execute script to create base image:

+  sh create-image-base.sh

+Execute script to create image for generating code:

+  sh create-image-java.sh

+Execute script to run a container from the image:

+  sh run-image-java.sh

+The output will be produced in directory build and build/java

-# Build for MacOS
+## Build library for MacOS

+  Generate wrapper's code before compiling the library for MacOS.

+Download and install command line tools from Apple Developer Center.

-We recommend to use brew for installing required tools.
+  We recommend using brew for installing required tools on MacOS.

 Install Swig version 3.0.8:

 	brew install swig

-Install command line tools for Xcode from Apple Developer Center.
+  apt install swig

 Execute build script:

 	sh build-macos.sh

+The native library will be created in directory build/macos

-# Build for Linux
+## Build library for Linux

-We recommend to use docker for creating a container with required tools.

-Install docker on your system (Linux or MacOS).
+  Generate wrapper's code before compiling the library for Linux.

-Execute script to create the image:
+Execute script to create image for building library:

 	sh create-image-linux.sh